saadtaame/source-unfold/README.md

 # source-unfold

+WORK IN PROGRESS

-Compute a general-unfolding of a convex polyhedron.
+Compute a non-overlapping general-unfolding of a convex polyhedron.